vsuorant/sshpyk/README.rst

 specifications rather than just the ones for `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_ or :code:`sshpyk` kernel specification files.

-If :code:`--no-check` is **not** supplied, then as part of listing the kernel information :code:`sshpyk` will verify that the Python executable specified in the kernel specification exist on the local and remote systems.
+If :code:`--no-check` is **not** supplied, part of listing the kernel information will include verify that the Python executable specified in the kernel specification exist on the local and remote systems.
-:code:`--local` will limit the check to just the local Python executable and :code:`--remote` will limit the check to only the remote Python executable.
+This check allows the ouput to be colorized so red text indicates a problem. :code:`--local` will limit the check to just the local Python executable and :code:`--remote` will limit the check to only the remote Python executable.
 These options also list the local or remote Python path **instead** of the path to the kernel specification directory.

 Command line "ls" options